biocore/qiime/doc/scripts/alpha_rarefaction.rst

 	-e, `-`-max_rare_depth
 		The upper limit of rarefaction depths [default: median sequence/sample count] -O, `-`-jobs_to_start
 		Number of jobs to start.
-NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 1]
+NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 2]

 **Output:**

-The results of this script is a folder ("rare1/") containing rarefied otu tables, alpha-diversity for each otu table, a file containing the results from collating the alpha-diversity results and a folder containing the rarefaction plots.
+The primary interface for the results will be OUTPUT_DIR/alpha_rarefaction_plots/rarefaction_plots.html where OUTPUT_DIR is the value you specify with -o.
+You can open this in a web browser for interactive alpha rarefaction plots.

 **Example:**

+Given an OTU table, a phylogenetic tree, a mapping file, and a max sample depth, compute alpha rarefaction plots for the PD, observed species and chao1 metrics.
+To specify alternative metrics pass a parameter file via -p.
+We generally recommend that the max depth specified here (-e) is the same as the even sampling depth provided to beta_diversity_through_plots (also -e).

 ::

-	alpha_rarefaction.py -o rare1 -i otu_table.txt -t inseqs1_rep_set.tre -m inseqs1_mapping.txt -p custom_parameters.txt
+	alpha_rarefaction.py -i otu_table.biom -o arare_max100/ -t rep_set.tre -m Fasting_Map.txt -e 100